oldham123/cfa_level_iii/8 Applications of Economic Analysis to Portfolio Management/Reading 16 Capital Market Expectations.md

     - If monetary policy is restrictive then the curve will tend towards flatness
     - If it is expansive however, the curve may tend towards moderate steepness

-## 16.J: Identify and interpret the compoentns of economic growth trends and demonstrate the application of economic growth trend analysis to the formulation of capital market expectations
+## 16.J: Identify and interpret the components of economic growth trends and demonstrate the application of economic growth trend analysis to the formulation of capital market expectations

 - The **long-term trend growth rate** functions as an effective limit on growth, and is determined by:
   - **Population**